proudmonkey/ApiBoilerPlate/README.md

 ## Install the extension from the Visual Studio Marketplace

-1. Fire up Visual Studio 2019, on the `Tools` menu, click `Extensions and Updates`.
+1. Fire up Visual Studio 2019, on the `Extensions` menu, click `Manage Extensions`.
 2. Click `Online` and then search for `ApiBoilerPlate`.
 3. Click `Download`.
 The extension is then scheduled for install.